 This can happen if you are overfeeding and have a weak filter that cannot deal with the extra waste.
 You must test the water parameters each week to catch any problems as early as possible.
 Keep their environment clean and sickness should be rare.

 One problem that people worry about is eye droop, where one or both of their eyes start to point downwards.
-Some claim that this is caused by the fish looking down feeding from the bottom of the tank, but that is not true.
+Some claim that this is caused by the fish looking down feeding on the bottom of the tank, but that is not true.

 You won’t be able to breed Red Arowanas at home as there is still a lot of uncertainty surrounding how to breed them.
 They are however bred commercially by specialized (and licensed) breeders and are microchipped once they reach 4 inches long.

 Are Red Arowanas Suitable For Your Aquarium?
-(Summary)

 You cannot just add a Red Arowana to any tank – this is a fish that requires careful planning.